-- → To provide a digital infrastructure for providers of Digital Services of General Interest (Digital SIG), thus shared between public authorities and private actors of the Social and Solidarity Economy: - create joint public/ESS data and code management bodies of general interest, with conditionality of access, - structuring and managing general interest databases open under an "enhanced reciprocity licence" to public and private general interest organisations.
-The cooperative model with public membership (La Mednum, APTIC in France) seems adequate to manage this type of infrastructure, - to provide public interest actors with support services and professionals in order to be able to appropriate and use "Digital GIS "\. - → Invest in multi-stakeholder digital social innovation clusters, both at territorial level on the model of the Territorial Competitiveness Clusters (PTCE), but also at European level (Clusters and Cities Network /CLUSNET model), associating Researchers-Universities, Social Economy Organisations and start-ups, especially in the fields of artificial intelligence, management of data of general interest, employment and digital education; Generally speaking, involve the social economy more in public-private partnerships and in research programmes. - → Introduce a principle of equity in terms of access to public aid and investment for non-profit or limited profit organisations, as long as they produce a positive "SROI" that cannot be directly measured in monetary returns for investors (conditional on the measurement of the technological impact on the efficiency of the organisations and their services of general interest for the final beneficiaries); - → Promote trials and experiments of ethical and sustainable practices with co-financing and risk sharing between public actors/market actors/SSE actors, based on the model of Social Impact Contracts. - → Strongly encourage, through a system of conditional co-financing for example, European and national public orders, to give priority to "socially responsible" technological applications: respect for workers' and citizens' rights, environmental responsibility, open code, accessibility, fair sharing of value...
-This has been possible since 2014, with the reforms on public procurement a which allow public authorities to integrate certain social clauses in the award procedures and in the mandates (European Parliament, 2017). - → Finally, ensure that social economy organisations are represented, in line with their weight in the economy, in all governance bodies in digital areas at European level.
-For example, the social economy should be involved in European data governance mechanisms.
+Thus, the Commission could promote projects, joint investments and incentives for cooperation in technologies between the SSE, innovative SMEs and public authorities: creation of "commons", open databases, shared technological services of high social and/or environmental utility; - → To provide a digital infrastructure for providers of Digital Services of General Interest (Digital SIG), shared between public authorities and private actors of the Social and Solidarity Economy: - create joint public/ESS bodies to manage the data and the code of general interest, with conditional access, - to structure and manage general interest databases open under an "enhanced reciprocity license" to public and private general interest organizations.
+The cooperative model with public membership (La Mednum, APTIC in France) seems to be adequate to manage this type of infrastructure, - to provide general interest actors with support services and professionals to be able to appropriate and use "Digital GIS ". - → Invest in multi-actor digital social innovation clusters, both at the territorial level on the model of the Territorial Economic Competitiveness Clusters (PTCE), but also at the European level (Clusters and Cities Network /CLUSNET model), associating Researchers-Universities, Social Economy Organisations and start-ups, especially in the fields of artificial intelligence, management of data of general interest, employment and digital education; Generally speaking, involve the social economy more in public-private partnerships and in research programmes. - → Introduce a principle of equity in terms of access to public aid and investment for non-profit or limited profit organisations, as long as they produce a positive "SROI14" that cannot be directly measured in monetary returns for investors (conditional on the measurement of the technological impact on the efficiency of the organisations and their services of general interest for the final beneficiaries); - → Promote trials and experiments of ethical and sustainable practices with co-financing and risk sharing between public actors/market actors/SSE actors, based on the model of Social Impact Contracts15.

-&lt;sup>13 Definition Digital Social Innovation
+13 Definition Digital Social Innovation

-&lt;sup>14 SROI definition
+14 SROI definition

-&lt;sup>15 See JAcques Delors Europe Institute note: European Recovery Plan: Time for Green and Social Bonds, July 2020
+15 See the IAcques Delors Europe Institute note; European Recovery Plan: Time for Green and Social Bonds, July 2020